The Old Man & the Tree: Plot

 Haley (Sarah Hyland) and Alex (Ariel Winter) take a job at the mall as the elf and the wife of the Santa (Charley Koontz) respectively, but things do not go really well when the Santa decides to take a break but never comes back.
 Kids go crazy asking for Santa, and the two girls end up locked in the little Santa house to protect themselves.

 Phil (Ty Burrell) tries to achieve his goal of the year.
 Last Christmas, he said that he would walk the equivalent of the length to Canada on his elliptical machine, otherwise he will banish the machine to the garage.
 Luke (Nolan Gould) enters the bedroom, and he tells him that there is no way to make it, but he changes his tone when Phil tells him that if he fails, he will take the machine to the garage.
-Luke is assigned to take the recycling out to the curb, but he missed few weeks, so he has been taking the recycling to the garage.
+Luke is assigned to take the recycling out to the curb, but he missed a few weeks, so he has been keeping the recycling in the garage.
 In his attempt to earn some time to get rid of it, he tries to convince Phil that he can reach his goal and he asks for Dylan's (Reid Ewing) help to transfer the recycling.

-Meanwhile, Mitchell (Jesse Tyler Ferguson) has to do some last minute shopping since he and Cam (Eric Stonestreet) did not get Lily (Aubrey Anderson-Emmons) the right present plus the "no gift" invitation from their friend Pepper for his Christmas party turns out to be a "12 gift" invitation.
+Meanwhile, Mitchell (Jesse Tyler Ferguson) has to do some last minute shopping since he and Cam (Eric Stonestreet) did not get Lily (Aubrey Anderson-Emmons) the right present, plus the "no gift" invitation from their friend Pepper for his Christmas party turns out to be a "12 gift" invitation.
 While Mitch tries to shop, Cam and Lily go to a charity event where Cam misinterprets the reason of the event.